hirenbioinfo/hirenbioinfo/README.md

 <p align="left">

-- 🙂I'm Hiren Ghosh, a Bioinformatician based in Freiburg, Germany 🇩🇪.
+- 🙂 I'm Hiren Ghosh, a Bioinformatician based in Freiburg, Germany 🇩🇪.
 I'm passionate about biomedical data Science and Data Engineering, I specialize in     genomic data analysis, biological data visualization, and algorithm development of various bioinformatics applications.
 I'm fervently working     on high-throughput technologies and with a keen interest in machine learning and data science.
 </p>

 - 👨‍💻 I'm currently working on data-driven bioinformatics projects, involving large-scale NGS data generation, processing and data analysis.